xorbitsai/inference/doc/source/models/model_abilities/audio.rst

 ModelScope decodes the input, converts multi-channel audio to one channel, and resamples it to the model's 16 kHz sample rate.
 The returned vector preserves the model output.
-Use cosine similarity when comparing two vectors.
+Use cosine similarity when comparing two vectors; choose a verification or identification threshold using representative audio from your own application.

 Transcription
 --------------------